Julia Fischer & Yulianna Avdeeva

 Let me start with a general remarks: the acoustics in the Tonhalle Maag are fairly good.
 They are fairly dry, very analytical and clear, and close to the same quality all over the venue.
 These are characteristics which should be very helpful for a duo recital, such as this one.
-My seat was in row 7, a little to the left of the center; the violin was slightly closer to my seat than the piano, and the piano sound did not reflect directly into my direction.
+My seat was in row 7, a little to the left of the center; Julia Fischer was slightly closer to my seat than the piano, and the piano sound did not reflect directly into my direction.

 I was somewhat concerned when I saw that the concert grand (Steinway D-274) had its lid fully open, which in past experience almost always led to serious balance issues.
 I’m happy to report that for once, I was proven wrong!